Kilgraston is delighted to be hosting its next Open Day on 2nd October 2021.

 We are hosting both an in person event and a virtual event.

 You can register via email@example.com or by completing the form on the link below

 We pride ourselves on the quality of our pastoral care.
 It is at the heart of School life.

 A significant ingredient of the Kilgraston approach, and a supplement to the formal care provided by our highly experienced senior pastoral care team, are our BFGs; an innovative concept introduced by our Head Girls.
-BFGs are upper sixth students who play a ‘big sister’ role to younger girls.
+BFGs are upper sixth students who play a ‘big sister’ role to younger children.
 Critical to the success of the BFG concept is the support provided by our pastoral care team with specific training in safeguarding and welfare.
 Our BFGs importantly have access to ongoing support from senior staff.

-Younger girls can turn to their BFG at a number of levels.
+Younger pupils can turn to their BFG at a number of levels.
 This could be for a quick and reassuring chat, help with a particularly tricky assignment, involvement in shared activities and group outings.
 It could also involve more formal academic mentoring.

 Parents are often concerned about how their shy or quiet child will fit into our bustling school community.
 Be assured, our ‘big sister’ BFGs offer that welcoming hand.